CortesJoan/WebPortfolio/_portfolios/food-battle.md

 thumbnail: "/assets/images/portfolio/p-2.jpg"
 description: "Online multiplayer RTS(max 4 players)  made with Unity"
 thumbnail: assets/images/foodBattles1.png
+tags:
+  - C#
+  - Cartoon
+  - Online
+  - GameJam
+  - Netcode
+  - Group project
+body: >
+  ## Description
+  This game is an online multiplayer RTS(max 4 players)  made with the Unity engine and the Mirror and FizzySteamworks addons to make the game work with Steam servers.
+  In the game you have to command your food faction to become the best food in the table destroying all the other factions.
 ###################### Team ######################
 team:
   enable : true